EconomyLens.com

 The suspect told police he had been recruited on Snapchat for 300 euros. ©AFP

 Paris (France) (AFP) – Police have arrested two more people over an apparent bid to explode a homemade device outside the Paris branch of the Bank of America, the French domestic security service said on Sunday.
-Interior Minister Laurent Nunez stated on Saturday that he thought the war in the Middle East might have motivated the attempted attack.
+Interior Minister Laurent Nunez stated on Saturday that he believed the war in the Middle East might have motivated the attempted attack.

 Related